Financial-Times/create-origami-component/task-docs/INIT-BOILERPLATE.md

 **Notes**
 - The format of the demos property in the manifest will be up for debate depending on how we start rendering React Demos
+- We can add `--flags` to provide even more granular control or specific boilerplate changes, currently considering `--migration` and `--fixtures`.